newtonkiragu/aliases/README.md

 - To view your aliases, run `alias` in your terminal

 # Adding aliases
-To add a new alias, on the terminal, type `na` then edit the file appropriately.
+To add a new alias, on the terminal, type `addalias` then follow the instructions given.

 # Bugs
 If you find bugs, please create an issue stating the problems.